Edward-Deakin/AllUKTrainStations/README.md

-# AllUKTrainStations
-A JSON file containing all UK Train Stations (accurate as of 1st September 2023).
+# List of all UK Train Stations

+I have created a list of UK Train Stations that is available to everyone without atribution/credit required.
+This is accurate as of 1st of September, I can not guarantee instant updates when stations may be closed/opened.